-We will maintain, relative to the size of our whole EPSRC portfolio, a cohesive interdisciplinary UK marine energy research capacity that delivers collaborative fundamental and applied, 'user inspired' research.
+We will support a cohesive interdisciplinary UK marine energy research capacity that delivers collaborative fundamental and applied, 'user inspired' research.
 This research will tackle immediate and long-term challenges, and provide policy-related evidence.

 Over the last Delivery Plan period, academic capacity in this area has grown to a modest level.
 We envisage this being maintained, especially for early-career researchers, to support these ambitious research activities in the future.

 The UK leads the world in wave and tidal energy research and innovation, development, demonstration and deployment.
 (Evidence source 1,2,3) As of the first quarter of 2016, the UK had 9MW of installed shoreline wave and tidal generation capacity.
 (Evidence source 4) The UK Renewables Roadmap estimates that up to 300MW could be installed by 2020, (Evidence source 5) but there are no set targets for marine energy generation.
 The devolved Scottish and Welsh Governments have a strong interest in these technologies.
 (Evidence source 6,7)